BillJr99/Ursinus-CS376/_pages/Projects/proj-syscallprocess.md

 Create a system call called `swipe` that takes a process ID called `target` and another process ID called `victim`, and as long as `target != victim`, takes the timeslice from the victim (setting `victim`'s timeslice to 0), and adds it to the `target`.
 Also take all `children != target` from the victim and take their timeslice, too.
 Return the amount of timeslice taken on success, and a token number on failure.

-Note that the `task_struct` contains a list called `siblings` that you will use to iterate over its children.
+Note that the `task_struct` contains a list called `children` that you will use to iterate over its children (which are stored in a list of `sibling`s of one another).
 You can do this using the following pattern adapted from [Linux Kernel Development by Robert Love](https://litux.nl/mirror/kerneldevelopment/0672327201/app01lev1sec4.html).

 ```c
 struct list_head *p;